TobikoData/sqlmesh/docs/concepts/macros/jinja_macros.md

 ## Mixing macro systems

-SQLMesh supports both Jinja and [SQLMesh](./sqlmesh_macros.md) macro systems.
+SQLMesh supports both the Jinja and [SQLMesh](./sqlmesh_macros.md) macro systems.
 We strongly recommend using only one system in a single model - if both are present, they may fail or behave in unintuitive ways.

 [Predefined SQLMesh macro variables](./macro_variables.md) can be used alongside Jinja macros, but they cannot be passed as arguments to a user-defined Jinja macro function.
 [User-defined SQLMesh macro variables](./sqlmesh_macros.md#user-defined-variables) cannot be used in a model containing Jinja functions.